Example configuration.yaml entry climate: - platform: generic_thermostat name: Study heater: switch.study_heater target_sensor: sensor.study_temperature

 - min_cycle_duration (Optional): Set a minimum amount of time that the switch specified in the heater option must be in it’s current state prior to being switched either off or on.

-- tolerance (Optional): Set a minimum amount of temperature change that the sensor specified in the target_sensor option must change prior to being switched either off or on.
+- tolerance (Optional): Set a minimum amount of difference between the temperature read by the sensor specified in the target_sensor option and the target temperature that must change prior to being switched either off or on.
+For example, if the target temperature is 25 and the tolerance is 0.5 the heater will start when the sensor goes below 24.5 and it will stop when the sensor goes above 25.5.

 A full configuration example looks like the one below.